Probing dark matter interactions with a RES-NOVA prototype cryogenic detector: Dark Matter search

 \section{Dark Matter search}

 In order to derive the sensitivity to DM particles, we compare the observed energy spectrum with the expected one in PbWO$_4$ for a given DM particle mass and scattering cross-section.
-The expected recoil rate in the target crystal is computed using the \texttt{wimprates} package developed by the Xenon Collaboration~\cite{jelle_aalbers_2023_7636982}, including contributions from Pb, W, and O isotopes.
-For the spin-dependent interaction, we incorporate the nuclear spin structure of $^{207}$Pb, as discussed in Ref.~\cite{RES-NOVACollaboration:DM2025}.
+The expected recoil rate in the target crystal is computed using the \texttt{wimprates v0.5.0} package developed by the Xenon Collaboration~\cite{jelle_aalbers_2023_7636982}, including contributions from Pb, W, and O isotopes.
+For the spin-dependent interaction, we incorporate the nuclear spin structure of $^{207}$Pb and $^{17}$O, as discussed in Ref.~\cite{RES-NOVACollaboration:DM2025} and computed from Ref.~\cite{Bednyakov:2006ux}.